 Can I put a stainless steel dish rack in the dishwasher?

-Some components of certain stainless steel dish racks may be dishwasher-safe, but it’s crucial to consult the manufacturer’s care instructions first.
+Some components of certain stainless steel dish racks may be dishwasher-safe, but it is crucial to consult the manufacturer’s care instructions first.
 Dishwashers use high heat and strong detergents that could potentially damage certain finishes or parts, so always verify before placing your dish rack inside.

 What are the advantages of an over-the-sink stainless steel dish rack for small kitchens?